-If we are going to have a discussion about the short-comings about vaccines in general, it becomes useful to start by critically evaluating the facts and testing process for the newest licensed vaccines, which right now are the HPV vaccines (there are 3 HPV vaccines).
+If we are going to have a discussion about the short-comings about vaccines in general, it becomes useful to start by critically evaluating the facts and testing process for the newest licensed vaccines, which right now are the HPV vaccines (there are 3 different options for HPV vaccines).
 It's important to dissect the facts for these vaccines, because the newest vaccine is assumed to have been created and tested using the most modern and most technologically advanced medical science.
 If through a critical evaluation we discover any flaws or inadequacies in the newest vaccine's testing or function, then it also becomes reasonable to assume that the older vaccines likely share, at minimum, those same deficencies.

 To begin, the FDA provides the following information: